 In the event that your child becomes ill during the day, the school will make every attempt to contact the parents.
-If necessary, the persons designated on the emergency section of Gradelink.
+If necessary, the persons designated on the emergency section of the Student Information Card will be contacted.

 If an emergency requiring immediate medical care should arise, your child will be transported to the nearest hospital emergency room, accompanied by a staff member.
 Parents and the child's physician will be notified immediately.